thomasbreland/RubyWASM/README.md

 - Had to exclude gem "image_processing", "~> 1.2" from wasm group
 - bigdecimal kept being included even though ignored, so downgraded Ruby versions to 3.3.6 from 3.4.2 and that seems to have resolve it; may revisit this later to ensure it was the actual cause (see link below)
-- Had to set the base URL in the generated vite.config.js and index.html (variable injected through vite.config.js)
+- Had to set the base URL in the generated vite.config.js, index.html (variable injected through vite.config.js), and boot.js; this required removing these pages from the rollup options (there is almost certainly a better way to handle this - I tried using "./" for the base path but still ran into issues)
 - Had to change scope for service worker in the generated boot.js
 - Had to add COOP and COEP headers in service worker because GitHub Pages does not have them